 1977: A gift of land from Temple-Inland, Inc. established the Roy E. Larsen Sandyland Sanctuary in the Big Thicket of East Texas, now 5,658 acres.
-The sanctuary protects many distinct plant communities, from desert-like sandhills to baygall swamps.
+The sanctuary protects a variety of distinct plant communities.

 1978: The Chapter acquired and conveyed 1,640 acres to Texas Parks and Wildlife Department (TPWD) creating Enchanted Rock State Natural Area, one of the most popular state parks in Texas.